velizarstoychev696-cell/System-Collection/README.md

 4. A Rhythm Chart Engine - Storing each Note in only 64 bits, capable handling of Long Notes, Mines, Misses, Ghost Taps, Score Ranks, Bot-Play, and automatically keep track of the "Chord" Patterns.

-5. A Time-Queue Container - Capable of handling any "Temporary Access Event", given a time window, by only allowing access to each element within its own window of time.
+5. A Time Queue Container - Capable of handling any "Temporary Access Event", given a time window, by only allowing access to each element within its own window of time.

 More to come eventually.